 National curriculum links

-The reading and oracy workshop is aligned to the spoken language objectives and expectations of the national curriculum for England.
+The reading and oracy workshop is aligned to the spoken language objectives and expectations of the national curriculum for England, Northern Ireland, Scotland, and Wales.
 You can easily extend or simplify the strategies outlined to meet the needs of pupils of all ages - the workshop is designed to demonstrate the process rather than provide content for any year group in particular.